trhura/went/README.md

 ## About

-`went` is a small `go` program, that let you go to recently visited directories by its basename without using its full path, when wrapped around the shell bulitin `cd`.
+`went` is a small `python` script, that let you go to recently visited directories by its basename without using its full path, when wrapped around the shell bulitin `cd`.